FilobateerEssam/Content_Filter_Extension_Backend/README.md

 **Content Filter Extension Backend**

 This is the backend component of the Content Filter Extension project, built using Flask.
 This project aims to provide the necessary functionality for filtering content based on predefined criteria.
+This project is made handle the requests from our chrome extension projcet (content filter) [https://github.com/Andrew-A-A/Contient_Filter_chrome_Extenstion]

 ### Setting Up Virtual Environment